dylanroscover/Embody/README.md

 Developers often save external `.tox` (TOuch eXternal component) files and various text-based DATs (e.g., `.py`, `.glsl`, `.json`).
 This process is repetitive and hard to manage in larger networks.

 ### Automated Externalization
 **Embody** automates the externalization of COMPs and DATs in your project.
-Tag any COMP or DAT operator by selecting it and pressing `y` twice.
+Tag any COMP or DAT operator by selecting it and pressing `lshift` twice in a row.
 Upon saving your project (`ctrl + s` or `ctrl + shift + u`), Embody externalizes tagged operators to a folder structure mirroring your project network.

 For instance, externalizing `base2` within `base1` results in the path: `lib/base1/base2.tox`.